KingsleyAmoafo13/DenseCBAM-Pneumonia-Detection/README.md

 **DENSECBAM: AN ADVANCED CNN-BASED MODEL FOR PEDIATRIC PNEUMONIA CLASSIFICATION IN CXR IMAGING**

-This repository contains the source code for the paper submitted to the *International Journal of Imaging Systems and Technology, 2024*.
 The project focuses on developing a Dense Convolutional Block Attention Model (DenseCBAM) for efficient pediatric pneumonia classification in chest X-ray (CXR) imaging.

 Architecture
 ------------